Find us on Facebook

 The deep breathing improves the regeneration of cells.
 Increasing oxygen improves the regeneration of cells.

-The deep breathing raises the mood.
-The deep breath increases the chemicals of pleasure in the brain and increases the mood while cures natural pain.
+Also the deep breathing raises the mood, increases the chemicals of pleasure in the brain while cures natural pain.